aaronfreimark/tripit-emoji/README.md

 ## 🔒 Privacy & Security

+### Secure Setup

+This worker uses **Cloudflare environment variables** to store your private TripIt feed URL, keeping it separate from your code.
+This means:

+- ✅ Safe to push to public GitHub repositories
+- ✅ Your private URL is encrypted in Cloudflare
+- ✅ No secrets in your code or Git history
+- ✅ Easy to update without changing code

+### How It Works

+The worker reads your TripIt URL from the `TRIPIT_FEED_URL` environment variable, which you set:
+- Via Cloudflare Dashboard: Settings → Variables and Secrets
+- Via Wrangler CLI: `wrangler secret put TRIPIT_FEED_URL`

+For local development, create a `.dev.vars` file (gitignored) with your URL.

+### Data Handling

 - Your TripIt feed URL is embedded in the worker code
 - Calendar data passes through Cloudflare's edge network but is **not stored**
 - The worker processes data in-memory only
 - Results are cached at the edge for 15 minutes for performance
 - Treat your Worker URL with the same privacy as your TripIt feed URL

+### Best Practices

+1. **Never commit `.dev.vars`** - It's in `.gitignore` for your safety
+2. **Use encrypted variables** - Choose "Encrypt" option in Cloudflare dashboard
+3. **Rotate your TripIt URL** - If exposed, regenerate it in TripIt settings
+4. **Keep worker URL private** - Share only with trusted calendar apps

 ## 📊 Monitoring